james-t-larson/posting.nvim/taskell.md

     * [x] move opts out of open
     * [x] force over ride opts with user ops
     * [x] support keybinds, should take an array of key binds and iterate over that
+- need to support multiple buffers for multiple envs/collections
+    * [x] Use the args as table keys
+    * [x] if the table key doesn't exit, fall back to a defalt win, buf, and job id